 Current Episode

 Produced by The Shaking Bog in collaboration with Coillte Nature and Mermaid Arts Centre.
-Written & presented by Catherine Nunes, edited by Bjorn MacGiolla, mixed and recorded by Steve McGrath, with theme music composed by Ray Harmon.
+Written & presented by Catherine Nunes, edited by Bjorn MacGiolla, mixed by Steve McGrath, with theme music composed by Ray Harmon.
+With special thanks to the artists and Dingle Garden Townhouse.

 The Shaking Bog podcast is hosted by Anchor.fm where you can access our full podcast list.